Open-Quant/openquant/README.md

 # Welcome to OpenQuant
 We are a financial machine learning library that will _always_ be open source.

-OpenQuant will never require money to  be apart of the community. ;)
+## Roles that are involved in the financial machine learning process:

+1. data curators
+2. feature analysts
+3. strategists
+4. backtester
+5. deployment team